MehmetMHY/insightred/README.md

 ## About

-A LLM tool for grabbing the most recent Reddit comments (Hot) that suggest that the comment's user might be interested in your project/product.
+An LLM-powered tool adept at extracting the latest Reddit comments from subreddits, sorted by "Hot", and pinpointing users who exhibit potential interest in your project or product.
+It's a Reddit marketing tool to help you get your initial users for your product/project.

 ## How To Setup